Find a school near you....

 48. Indiana University-Purdue University Indianapolis, Indianapolis, Indiana, (top 30% of schools considered)

 Established in 1969, Indiana University-Purdue University Indianapolis (IUPUI) is home to 30,488 students enrolled in more than 250 degree programs across 19 schools.
-Several programs are available for aspiring game designers through the School of Informatics and Computing (SOAC).
+Several programs are available for aspiring game designers through the School of Informatics and Computing (SOIC).
 Offerings include a BS in Media Arts and Science with a Specialization in Game Design and Development and a five-year BS+MS in Media Arts and Science with a Specialization in Human-Computer Interaction.

 49. Bradley University, Peoria, Illinois (top 30% of schools considered)